 Since a surge protector’s job is to absorb additional energy instead of passing spikes of current to your valuable electronics, it absorbs electrical damage over time.
 Over time, the varistor degrades, which means its ability to redirect surplus voltage decreases.

 Surge protector lifetimes are measured in joules, so the more joules your protector has absorbed, the more it has degraded.
 Many people recommend you buy a new surge protector every two years, but it depends on how many surges you experience at home.

-Why surge protectors are not the only electrical protection you might need
+Is a surge protector the only electrical protection you might need?

 A common misconception about surge protectors is that they will fully protect your electronics from excess power.
-But whether your surge protector is bad and you didn’t know or a surge is just too big, surge protectors may fail to protect your equipment from a sudden increase in electrical current.
+But whether your surge protector is bad or a surge is just too big, surge protectors may fail to protect your equipment from a sudden increase in electrical current.

-Therefore, the best way to protect your electronics from irreparable damage is by unplugging your devices, especially in the wake of a storm.
+Therefore, the best way to protect your electronics from irreparable damage is by unplugging them, especially during a storm.
 Devices that require a lot of energy to switch compressors and motors on and off are especially vulnerable to surges.

-Surge protectors play an important role in protecting your valuable electronics from damage.
-However, employing multiple strategies to protect your electronics and appliances will help you save money and enjoy using your valuables for years.View electricity plans
+Surge protectors play an important role in protecting your valuable devices from damage.
+However, employing multiple strategies to protect your electronics and appliances will help you save money and enjoy using your valuables for years to come.